Larouyan/larouyan.github.io/docs/index.md

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~. -->

 Immersed in the sea of floating litres of beer within our minds, let’s plunge into the intoxicating analysis of experts and their comparison with the “everyday” beer enthusiasts.
-But how to define an expert among the customers?
-Why should truly trusting what is labelled as expertise ?
+But how to define an expert among the customers ?
+Why should one truly trust what is labeled as expertise ?

 Let’s also take the example of a small local brewery that wishes to produce a new beer.
 In order to obtain relevant feedback, should it rather trust the public’s view or could it only rely on experts' opinion to turn its beer into an unmissable blockbuster for a Saturday night with friends.